phanindra-max/danger-detection-with-ml/README.md

 ## 📊 Performance

 - Average processing speed: 25 FPS on CPU
-- Accuracy is dependent on image quality and performance is dependent on CPU capability.
+- Accuracy depends on image quality and performance depends on CPU capability.

 ## 🤝 Contributing